njoroofficial/WebProject-1/README.md

-This is a portfolio project for out study group called Artlife
+This is a portfolio project for our study group called Artlife